dusharakalubowila/tellyousomeday/GOOGLE_SEARCH_VISIBILITY_GUIDE.md

 # 🔍 Google Search Visibility Setup for TellYouSomeday

-## Current Status: ⚠️ **LIMITED VISIBILITY**
+## Current Status: ✅ **FULLY OPTIMIZED WITH CUSTOM DOMAIN**

-Your app is live at `https://tellyousomeday-5r77f.ondigitalocean.app` but has limited Google search visibility.
+Your app is live at `https://www.tellyousomeday.com` with comprehensive Google search optimization!

 ## 📈 To Make Your App Visible on Google Search: